ayush4ise/budgeted-attack-defense-game/README.md

 - We use the estimated utility functions to find the optimal allocations for the attacker and defender using Gurobi, which is implemented in `utility_calculation.py`.
 - We also find the utility values using the contest success function formula (as used in the paper) for the optimal allocations.
-- The results are stored in `results/utility_comparison_random100.xlsx`.
+- The results are stored in `results/utility_comparison.xlsx`.

 ### Date - 12 July 2025

 - Python library `PyDOE3` is used to generate a Latin Hypercube Sample (LHS) for the simulations, which is implemented and updated in `aGain_simulation.py` and `dLoss_simulation.py`.
-The results are stored in `results/aGain_simulation_lhs100.csv` and `results/dLoss_simulation_lhs100.csv` respectively.
+The results are stored in `data/aGain_simulation_lhs100.csv` and `data/dLoss_simulation_lhs100.csv` respectively.

 - We fit quadratic regression models to this simulated data using `estimation.py`.
 The models coefficients are saved in `models` folder as `aGain_model_lhs100.json` and `dLoss_model_lhs100.json`.

 - We use these estimated utility functions to carry out utility calculation using `utility_calculation.py`.
-The results are stored in `results/utility_comparison_lhs100.xlsx`.
+The results are updated in `results/utility_comparison.xlsx`.

 ## To Do

 - Try to use the estimator functions in the iterative algorithm suggested.
 - Try space filling designs/ factorial designs for the simulations.
-- Figure out what went wrong with LHS samples and the results obtained from the simulations.

 ## Results